 Hedgehogs might build a nest underneath and, if left undisturbed for some time, algae and mosses will cover it, attracting insects.
-They will, in tum, be fed on by larger garden creatures.
-The dark interior may also encourage slow worms (another predator of the slug) to seek shelter.
+They will, in turn, be fed on by larger garden creatures.
+The dark interior may also encourage slow worms (another predator of garden pests) to seek shelter.

 HEDGES INSTEAD OF FENCES

 Flowering hedges provide flowers and fruits for wildlife, nesting places for birds and cover for hedgehogs, voles and shrews.
 They are also much more attractive than fences.
-Recommended hedging species: beech, holly (evergreen winter shelter for roosting birds), buckthom, dog rose, hazel, goat willow, hawthorn, berberis.
-If you do have solid fences or walls, please try to create ‘Hedgehog Highways’ in the bottom – 13 x 13cm (5” x 5”) gaps for hedgehogs to use to access your garden.
+Recommended hedging species: beech, holly (evergreen winter shelter for roosting birds), buckthorn, dog rose, hazel, goat willow, hawthorn, berberis.
+If you do have solid fences or walls, please create “Hedgehog Highways’ in the bottom – 13 x 13cm (5” x 5”) square gaps for the hedgehogs to use to access your garden.
 Hedgehogs travel around a mile a night and that’s a lot of gardens!
-The gardens all need to join up if hedgehogs are to use them so encourage your neighbours to do the same.
+The gardens all need to join up if the hedgehogs are to use them so encourage your neighbours to do the same.

 WILDFLOWERS & SUITABLE PLANTS

-Allow nettles and weeds to take over a comer of your garden.
+Allow nettles and weeds to take over a (preferably sunny) corner or edge of your garden.
 They will provide privacy for small creatures and food for caterpillars.